wireapp/brand/writing/index.md

 weight: 3
 ---

-Because we believe the way we look and sound on the outside is as important as the sophisticated technology we have on the inside, we’ve created these guidelines to help you develop people-centered communications that speak with a Wire “voice” and follow our style.
+The way we look and sound on the outside is as important as the sophisticated technology we have on the inside, so we’ve created these guidelines to help you develop content that speaks with a Wire “voice” and follows our style.

 <p class="lead">
   Humble and friendly. <br>